isaactopo/xmlsitemap/README.md

 ## Setup

-The plugin works from the start, outputting all the listed pages on your website on `yoursite/sitemap.xml` and redirecting `yoursite/sitemap` to `yoursite/sitemap.xml`
+The plugin works from the start, outputting all the listed pages from your website on `yoursite/sitemap.xml` and redirecting `yoursite/sitemap` to `yoursite/sitemap.xml`

 ## Options and configuration
-The plugin has 3 config options that you can tweak from your `site/config.php` file
+The plugin has 3 config options that you can tweak from your `site/config.php` file:

 ### 🙈 Ignore Pages
 By default not listed pages are Ignored, but sometimes you will want to ignore specific pages.
 You are able to do it with: